StaticGenie/StaticGenie/README.md

 - `@TODO` is a convention I have used to tag anything that needs looking into.
 Using VSCode I open a global search panel with `@TODO` and it provides me a todo list.
 I then check each of the todos before a release and use the todos to ensure refactorings and similar tech debt do not get forgotten.

-# Next Release Todo
+# Next Release @TODO

 1.0.0 (In Progress)

-- @TODO finish the README.md & comment all the code
+- finish the README.md & comment all the code
-- @TODO Inconsistency between the terms model & data.
+- Inconsistency between the terms model & data.
-- @TODO Build a static website for StaticGenie.com
+- Build a static website for StaticGenie.com

-    - Content within pages plugin that doesn't require a new layout every time or hard coding the content within the layout (been tempted myself, so I'm sure other peeps will)!
+# Backlog

+## Community

-- @TODO Unit tests
+- Unit tests
-- @TODO Create UML diagram of classes, interfaces and their relationships
+- Create UML diagram of classes, interfaces and their relationships
-- @TODO check .gitignore ignores all the right directories (seeing as I've changed them so much)
+- Create examples of common tasks
+- Get involved with dev networks on places like reddit, linkedin, twitter, etc
+- Break up this README.md into the website.
+Don't want two sources of truth!

+## Nice To Have

+- @TODO Create a markdown css file as part of the theme and style it up

 # Future Ideas